Emmely2008/Datastructures-Algorithms/first-hand-in/README.md

 ## 1. Compulsory algorithm Assignment - Experiments and Sorting.

-This handin is also available on GitHub. https://github.com/Emmely2008/Datastructures-Algorithms/tree/master/first-hand-in
+This hand-in is also available on GitHub. https://github.com/Emmely2008/Datastructures-Algorithms/tree/master/first-hand-in

 This is the hand-in paper for Datastructure & Algorithms course.
 It consists of 3 bullets points (Subjects) which needs attention.
 This paper will include results, comments to results and the essential code.

-I've chossen to make all experiments and programs in "Python".
+I've chosen to make all experiments and programs in "Python".
 My codes can be run an executed online.

 ## Birthday Experiment
 #### Description